Software evaluation

 1. Cube

 Cube software is a dynamic, cloud-based FP&A solution, offering seamless integration with Excel and Google Sheets, designed to streamline workflows and enhance data analysis.
-It's tailored for SMBs and midmarket companies, providing a versatile platform for financial planning and analysis.
+It's tailored for SMBs, mid-market companies, and enterprises looking for a versatile platform for financial planning and analysis.

 Key features: